miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 ### Overview of Metrics for Benchmarking

-**Daniel Sage (14:10 - 14:50) and Michal Kozubek (14:50 - 15:30)**

-Daniel Sage and Michal Kozubek will give talks on benchmarking procedures and metrics .
+Daniel and Michal will give talks on benchmarking procedures and metrics .

+#### Overview of Metrics for Benchmarking (Michal, 30 minutes + 10min interaction)

+Based on the benchmarking session Michal organized in [ISBI 2016] (http://biomedicalimaging.org/2016/?page_id=573), and also from his research, Michal provides an overview of various benchmarking metrics.

+#### Benchmarking of Tracking Tools  (Daniel, , 30 minutes + 10min interaction)

+From the experiences of tracking challenges, presenting a list of benchmarking methods to evaluate tracking algorithms and implementations.

+### Benchmarking of Tracking Tools  (Daniel, , 30 minutes + 10min interaction)

 ### Benchmarking Implementation Feb 14 (Tue) 15:30 - 20:00